Colonial Secretary's papers 1822-1877

 Regular Vessels

-Much of the correspondence relates to cargo and passenger vessels relaying prisoners, supplies and passengers to and from the Moreton Bay settlement.
-They include: the Lucy AnnIsabella; Mary Elizabeth; City of Edinburgh; Governor Philip; and the Alligator as well as HM prison hulk the Phoenix.
+Correspondence relating to cargo and passenger vessels relaying prisoners, supplies and passengers to and from the Moreton Bay settlement.
+They include: the Lucy Ann, Isabella, Mary Elizabeth, City of Edinburgh, Governor Philip, and the Alligator as well as HM prison hulk the Phoenix.

 Refer to the Index for further detail